abessiari/noctua_app_stack/production/README.md

 ## Github OAUTH
 Noctua uses OAUTH for authentication.
 See templates/github.yaml

+## Prepare Blazegraph journal

+## DNS

+Use DNS records for noctua and barista.
+Once the stack is ready you would need to point these to elastic ip address of the stack,

+## Golr/Amigo
+Use the dns name of the golr instance running aside amigo

 ## Provision to AWS

 Copy sample files and modify as needed.
 For the terraform worksapce we append the date.